 Griffith University is pleased to host the GLO@Logan Entrepreneurial Innovation Challenge

-These three-day experiential challenges provide students the ability to generate creative and innovative concepts and solutions to: improve disability, aged and health care (in the Health challenge) and to measure changes in the environment (in the STEAM challenge).
+These three-day experiential challenges provide students in years 9 and 10 with the ability to generate creative and innovative concepts and solutions to: improve disability, aged and health care (in the Health challenge) and to measure changes in the environment (in the STEAM challenge).

 Students are encouraged to apply an entrepreneurial mindset to solve the issue using STEAM principles—science, technology, engineering, arts and mathematics.